sandra-jovanovic/ISA-proj/README.md

-Project for the subject Internet Software Architectures Faculty of Technical Sciences
+Project for the Internet Software Architectures course Faculty of Technical Sciences
 Computer Science and Automation
 Applied Computer Science and Informatics